jupiterbjy/ProjectIncubator/SingleScriptTools/README.md

 Bunch of standalone scripts I wrote for use in daily life

 ## List

-▽ Simbol indicates that it's drag & drop tool.
+- ▽ : indicates that it's drag & drop tool.
+- ○ : indicates that it's background running tool.

 ---